 For me, distressed furniture is something of a way of life.
-Years back, when we were newlyweds, our house was filled with a variety of hand-me-downs that ran the gamut from a lovely French trestle table, to utilitarian ladderback chairs, to an entire set of mismatched maple bedroom furniture that had been “antiqued” sometime in the 1970s.
+Years back, when we were newlyweds, our house was filled with a variety of hand-me-downs that ran the gamut from a lovely French trestle table, to a utilitarian ladderback chair, to an entire set of mismatched maple bedroom furniture that had been “antiqued” sometime in the 1970s.
 I would say that “distressed” was the overall theme!

 Today, my furniture has evolved nicely with some strong anchor pieces that are quite good, mixed in with a few amazing estate sale finds.
 But, adding the occasional distressed piece provides some much-needed character and interest to my somewhat bland 2-story colonial.

 Most recently, I have been obsessed with painted furniture, which offers the perfect opportunity for a little creative enhancement.
-A navy blue island (to contrast with white kitchen cabinets) was a fun experiment, as was a cherry red bedside table.
+A navy blue island (to contrast with our white kitchen cabinets) was a fun experiment, as was a cherry red bedside table.
 And, painting and distressing furniture is easy.
 Both DIY Network and HGTV provide easy-to-follow tutorials.

-If you don’t have the time or inclination to paint, and then distress current pieces, there are still wonderful options.
+If you don’t have the time or inclination to paint (and then distress) current pieces, there are still wonderful options.
 One of my favorites include the Provenance Country Whitewash Finish Wardrobe Armoire from Houzz, pictured above.
 This gorgeous piece has a wonderful “linen” finish (only lightly distressed), detailed mouldings, and plenty of storage.
 It’s also a piece that could be moved from room to room, as your needs change.
 Retail $2,290.

 Susan Said… WHAT?! is your guide to real style for the way you live.
 From fabulous fashion and accessories, to gorgeous gardens and stunning interiors, plus the latest products and tips for throwing parties, weddings, and events of all kinds.